solar-ml/aws-emr-msk/README.md

 - **Modularity**: With each state in the workflow having a specific purpose, the overall process becomes easier to understand.
 - **Scalability and cost-effectiveness**: The service scales automatically with workload, charging only for what you use, making it a cost-effective choice for managing workflows

-As of Feb 17, 2023 AWS Step Functions adds integration for 35 services including EMR Serverless.
+As of Feb 17, 2023 AWS Step Functions added integration for 35 services including EMR Serverless.
 Per [Amazon press statement](<https://aws.amazon.com/about-aws/whats-new/2023/02/aws-step-functions-integration-35-services-emr-serverless/>):
 > By directly invoking AWS services or their API actions from AWS Step Functions, customers can write less code, simplify their architecture and save costs.
 The newly supported direct integrations include Amazon EMR Serverless ...
 In addition, Step Functions also added support for 1000+ new API actions from new and existing AWS services such as Amazon DynamoDB and Amazon Athena.

 This will enable StepFunctions to directly launch EMR serverless jobs in future iterations of this workflow without using Lambda functions as an intermediary.